JeaneC/jsnake/README.md

 - So I set it equal to each other, and then I tried to modify the older stats, but
 - That really just backfired, since that made Object A become Object B
 - The program is starting to come together

+Update V 1.0
+- Game works as intended for the most part
+- Future updates will fix bugs and the interface